Hope Summers (character): Krakoan Era

-When mutants established the mutant nation of Krakoa, Hope worked in tandem with a group of mutants known as The Five in order to revive dead mutants as part of a mutant "circuit" of combined powers, by recreating their bodies and replanting their saved psychic consciousness within.
-Hope's powers in particular were needed to synergize and enhance the other four mutants, with her later taking over restoring the psychic essences in Xavier's stead.
+When Krakoa is established as a mutant nation, Hope works in tandem with a group of mutants known as The Five in order to revive dead mutants as part of a mutant "circuit" of combined powers, by recreating their bodies and replanting their saved psychic consciousness within.
+Hope's powers in particular are needed to synergize and enhance the other four mutants, with her later taking over restoring the psychic essences in Xavier's stead.
 She later joins the Quiet Council, the governing body of Krakoa.
-When Krakoa is attacked by Orchis, Xavier forces the majority of mutants off-Earth through portals, as part of conceding to Orchis's threats to destroy the Earth.
-Xavier believes he has sent the mutants to their deaths, but they were all transported to the White Hot Room, a higher plane of existence for mutants.
-Journeying through the White Hot Room with the other Krakoan mutants, they determine the only way to return and save Earth is by reviving the Phoenix Force and locating the recently killed Jean Grey.
+When Krakoa is attacked by Orchis, Xavier forces the majority of mutants off Earth through portals after conceding to Orchis's threats to destroy Earth.
+Xavier believes he has sent the mutants to their deaths, but they have actually been transported to the White Hot Room, a higher plane of existence.
+Journeying through the White Hot Room, the group determines that the only way to return and save Earth is by reviving the Phoenix Force and locating the recently killed Jean Grey.

-Enigma, an omnipresent god-like ascended intelligence derived from the original Nathaniel Essex, tries to prevent the resurrection of the Phoenix Force.
+Enigma, an omnipresent god-like ascended intelligence derived from Nathaniel Essex, tries to prevent the resurrection of the Phoenix Force.
 To achieve this, he reaches back in time and tries to coerce Hope's mother into letting him father Hope.
-But in the White Hot Room, Jean, detecting Enigma's attempt to alter history, utilizes the power of the Phoenix Force to stop him.
+Jean, detecting Enigma's attempt to alter history, utilizes the power of the Phoenix Force to stop him.
 Hope's mother rejects Enigma and Jean describes what Hope will one day be like to her.
-Jean places a portion of the Phoenix Force within Hope's mother, thereby conceiving Hope, and thanking her for her sacrifice, referencing her eventual death at the hands of the Purifiers after Hope's birth.
-Back in the White Hot Room, Hope hunts down the vestige of the Phoenix, "killing" it and dying in the process, thus allowing the Phoenix to assimilate Hope and be reborn anew.
-While identifying Jean as "mother-me", the revitalized Phoenix/Hope merges with Jean, empowering Jean as the Phoenix once again and allowing Jean to fight and overcome Enigma.
+Jean places a portion of the Phoenix Force within Hope's mother, thereby conceiving Hope.
+In the White Hot Room, Hope sacrifices herself and is assimilated into the Phoenix Force, allowing it to be reborn.